-This Upside Down Fresh Fig Coffee Cake Recipe is an unexpected delight, full of a wonderful blend of the natural flavors of coffee and fig. This post contains Amazon affiliate links for your convenience at no additional cost to you.
+This Upside Down Fresh Fig Coffee Cake Recipe is an unexpected delight, full of a wonderful blend of the flavors of coffee, figs and spice.
+Delicious with your morning coffee and lovely for an after dinner dessert.

 Sometimes the best flavor combinations are completely unexpected.